ProofOfPizza/proofofpizza.github.io/_posts/2022-02-15-Angular-environment-variables-at-runtime.md

 I feel that it might be smart to be a bit more specific about our data structure.
 If you work together with more people, and or your code grows etc, it is a good practice to use stricter typings to make your code more maintainable.
+If you use a code editor that is a bit smart you also get type-ahead support this way.
 All in all just basic coding hygiene.
 If you also feel that way you can go ahead with me and create an interface for the configs/ environment:

 `src/app/environment.interface.ts`